Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Closed-loop wake control with REACT

 The spatial signatures of rear pressure are consistent with this mechanism.
-Time-averaged pressure maps show local recovery up to 25\%, concentrated near the base center (Fig.~\ref{fig:timeseriessynchronise_withcontour}h).
-The percentage change in the standard deviation of pressure (Fig.~\ref{fig:timeseriessynchronise_withcontour}i), reveals broad suppression of unsteady fluctuations across the base, corroborating the reduction of unsteady mechanisms inferred from $CoP_{z}$ (Fig.~\ref{fig:timeseriessynchronise_withcontour}f).
+Time-averaged pressure maps show local recovery up to 25\%, concentrated near the base center (Fig.~\ref{fig:timeseriessynchronise_withcontour}(h)).
+The percentage change in the standard deviation of pressure (Fig.~\ref{fig:timeseriessynchronise_withcontour}(i)), reveals broad suppression of unsteady fluctuations across the base, corroborating the reduction of unsteady mechanisms inferred from $CoP_{z}$ (Fig.~\ref{fig:timeseriessynchronise_withcontour}(f)).

-Benchmarking against conventional model-based controllers (Table~\ref{tab:benchmark_RL_traditional}), highlights the advantage of the learned policy with the REACT framework.
-Previous linear controllers amplify higher-frequency dynamics ($St = 0.13$ - $St = 0.22$), intensifying vortex shedding and shear-layer instabilities through suboptimal flap motions~\citep{brackston2016stochastic}.
-In contrast, the RL agent selectively excites a lower frequency regime centered at $St = 0.02$, a strategy whose physical basis will be unraveled in the next section.
-In terms of aerodynamic performance, the RL controller delivers improved base pressure recovery and drag reduction, achieving nearly double the drag reduction of the loop-shaped controller and over four times that of the proportional controller.
+Benchmarking against conventional model-based controllers (Table~\ref{tab:benchmark_RL_traditional}) further highlights the advantage of the learned policy within the REACT framework.
+Previous linear controllers act predominantly in a higher-frequency range ($St = 0.13$--$0.22$), where they amplify vortex-shedding and shear-layer dynamics through suboptimal flap motions~\cite{brackston2016stochastic}.
+By contrast, the RL agent selectively excites a lower-frequency regime centred at $St = 0.02$, a strategy whose physical basis is examined in Section~\ref{sec:control mechanism}.
+In aerodynamic terms, the RL controller delivers greater base-pressure recovery and drag reduction, achieving nearly twice the drag reduction of the loop-shaped controller and more than four times that of the proportional controller.
+We also report the actuation power, expressed as a percentage of the net energy saved, together with the net energy saved over a ten-minute run at $15,\mathrm{m,s^{-1}}$ (Table~\ref{tab:benchmark_RL_traditional}).
+The actuation power required by the RL agent accounts of $15.8\%$ of the power saved, and, owing to its larger drag reduction, it is estimated to deliver a net energy saving approximately $2$--$3.7$ times greater than that of the model-based controllers.

-Lastly, we verify that the control strategy stems from genuine feedback based on the turbulent dynamics.
-Replaying the learned actuation in open loop fails to reproduce drag reduction or energy savings (Methods~\ref{sec:closeloop_strategy_validation}).
-This demonstrates that all decisions are made in real time based on instantaneous measurements.
-Such capability distinguishes REACT's policy from open-loop or quasi-steady strategies and is critical for maintaining optimal performance in turbulent regimes.
+The drag-reduction signal serves two key purposes here.
+First, it provides a performance metric showing that the RL agent discovers a more effective control strategy than the reference model-based approaches~\citep{brackston2016stochastic}.
+Second, the open-loop replay test in Fig.~\ref{fig:timeseriessynchronise_withcontour}(j) shows that replaying the learned actuation sequence without feedback fails to reproduce either the drag reduction or the associated energy savings (see also Methods~\ref{sec:closeloop_strategy_validation}).
+This demonstrates that the agent operates in a state-dependent manner, responding to instantaneous flow instabilities rather than merely executing a fixed actuation pattern.
+Such behaviour complements existing mean-flow-oriented strategies and points to a new route for applying RL to rapid, dynamics-aware turbulence control.